 A WordPress PDF library plugin adds a library of downloadable files to a WordPress site.
 The searchable PDF library can be open for public use, or secured by a password for employee or member access only.

 Creating a PDF library in WordPress is simple and easy, thanks to the Document Library Pro plugin.
-It lets you add and manage your PDF library straight from the WordPress admin, and lists PDF's in a searchable table on the front end.
+It lets you add and manage your PDF library straight from the WordPress admin.
+You can then list PDFs in a searchable table or grid on the front end.

 It is simple and straightforward create a PDF library, and you can customize it to suit your own needs.
 Download the WordPress PDF plugin and start building your document library today.

 Why use a WordPress PDF library?

 A WordPress PDF library organizes the PDF files on your WordPress website.
 This makes it simple to search for individual PDF documents or to browse a comprehensive list of all PDFs.